 The importance of using well-taken photos or videos in your posts cannot be overemphasized.
 Using high-quality images and videos will make your posts appealing to your audience and even to brands.
 Likewise, you get to drive more views and interactions to your handle.

-Most nano influencers start by strategy is to join influencer networks to help bolster your chances of getting a deal.
+Most nano influencers start with a strategy to join influencer networks to help bolster your chances of getting a deal.